 Café Royal Books is a publisher of limited edition photographic titles focussing on British documentary photography.
 Founded by Craig Atkinson in 2005, Café Royal Books aims to create a focussed and complete archive of British documentary photography.
 Publishing roughly 70 titles each year with a small edition 'archive box' every 100th title.
 These archive boxes are aimed at major collections, libraries and museums — helping to increase the visibility of the work and making the books publicly accessible for as long as possible.
 Collectors are wide and varied but include, MoMA NY, Harvard University, Oxford University, Cambridge University, The British Library, The Hyman Collection, Martin Parr Foundation, TATE, V&A / National Art Library.
 Publications are affordable, democratic, utilitarian and useful, without fuss or decoration, the images, history and the cultural archive are the focus.

-Michael Upton, who represents the East End Archive on the University Special Collections and Archives Strategy Committee said, "It is wonderful that these publications have proven so popular, especially as the pandemic denied them the launch event and exhibition we had planned.
-We are discussing plans for the next exciting developments with The East End Archive with Susan Andrews, Emeritus Reader who leads the project and research colleagues in the school."
+Michael Upton, who represents the East End Archive on the University Special Collections and Archives Strategy Committee said, "It is wonderful that these books have proven so popular, and that we finally get a chance to celebrate their publication with this exciting exhibition of work by leading photographers which was delayed due to the pandemic.
+We are discussing plans for the next exciting developments with The East End Archive with Susan Andrews, Emeritus Reader who leads the project and research colleagues in the University."

 Latest news from our School of Art, Architecture and DesignView all

 Architecture lecturer creates immersive pavilion at V&A museum

 Brando Posocco, co-founder of Nebbia Works, has created an installation as part of the London Design Festival.